Thanos (Squid Game): In Squid Game Season 3

-Thanos would later be mentioned in Hide and Seek by Nam-gyu to Min-su and later Myung-gi about the latter mispronouncing his name as "Nam-su" constantly, annoying him.
+Thanos would later be mentioned in Hide and Seek by Nam-gyu to Min-su about the bathroom fight and later Myung-gi about the latter mispronouncing his name as "Nam-su" constantly, annoying him.
+The drugs would be dropped taken by Min-su, prompting him to take it.
 Thanos appears to Min-su in a hallucination in the last game, "Sky Squid Game".
-While the other players attempts to kill Seong Gi-hun and Jun-hee's baby, he asks for Min-su's help while hanging off a cliff, offering his cross as compensation for helping him.
+While Jeong-dae the other players attempts to kill Gi-hun and Jun-hee's baby, he asks for Min-su's help while hanging off a cliff, offering his cross as compensation for helping him.
 The hallucination changes from Thanos to Nam-gyu momentarily then switching back to Thanos saying Min-su wouldn't be able to handle it and calls him a coward before being kicked by Min-su.
 After continuous back and forth fighting between Min-su's hallucinations of Nam-gyu and Thanos, it ends.
-Min-su's withdrawal would then be witnessed by Lee Myung-gi which results in his death.
+Min-su's triggered withdrawal would then be witnessed by Myung-gi which results in his death.
+Thanos would be avenged by Gi-hun when Myung-gi falls to his death, whilst fighting him.